-Potential Effects of Oil Price Fluctuations on the Houston Area
+Potential Effects of Oil Price Volatility on the Houston Area

-The recent fluctuations in oil prices in the U.S. and globally, which at times have led to the lowest such prices in three decades, may lead to adverse conditions in the oil and gas industry, including but not limited to reduced revenues, declines in capital and operating expenditures, business failures, and layoffs of workers.
-The economy of the Houston area has, in the past, been particularly affected by adverse conditions in the oil and gas industry, and such conditions and their spillover effects into other industries could result in declines in the demand for residential and commercial property in the Houston area and could reduce or negatively affect property values within the District.
-As previously stated, the Bonds are secured by an unlimited ad valorem tax, and a reduction in property values may require an increase in the ad valorem tax rate required to pay the Bonds as well as the District's share of operations and maintenance expenses payable from ad valorem taxes.
+The economy of the Houston area has, in the past, been particularly affected by adverse conditions in the oil and gas industry, and such conditions and their spillover effects into other industries could result in declines in the demand for residential and commercial property in the Houston area and could reduce or negatively affect property values or homebuilding activity within the District.
+The District cannot predict the impact that negative conditions in the oil industry could have on property values within the District.

-Extreme Weather Events; Hurricane Harvey
+Extreme Weather Events

 The greater Houston area, including the District, is subject to occasional severe weather events, including tropical storms and hurricanes.
 If the District were to sustain damage to its facilities requiring substantial repair or replacement, or if substantial damage were to occur to taxable property within the District as a result of such a weather event, the investment security of the Bonds could be adversely affected.
 The greater Houston area has experienced multiple storms exceeding a 0.2% probability (i.e. "500-year flood" events) since 2015, including Hurricane Harvey, which made landfall along the Texas Gulf Coast on August 26, 2017, and brought historic levels of rainfall during the successive four days.

-According to Dannenbaum Engineering Corp. (the "Engineer"), approximately 215 homes or approximately eighteen percent (18%) experienced structural flooding or other material damage as a result of Hurricane Harvey.
+According to the Engineer, approximately 215 homes in the District experienced structural flooding or other material damage as a result of Hurricane Harvey.